 And even if the house survives, you could cause thousands of dollars of damage to the chimney lining, or create hidden fire damage.
 Most chimneys have combustible materials in direct contact with the exterior surface of the chimney.
 If the chimney fire doesn’t catch them on fire, it might still scorch or bake these combustible materials, making them more likely to ignite next time or the time after that.
 Play it safe, and leave cleaning the chimney to a chimney professional.

-Learn to operate your fireplace or stove correctly, and follow a regular routine of chimney cleaning.
+Learn to operate your fireplace or stove correctly, and follow a regular routine of chimney cleaning and fire safety.
 Especially for wood stove users, proper operation and the use of correct fuel are essential.
 Long, slow burns or the use of green or wet wood can create dangerous creosote deposits very quickly, especially in older, less efficient stoves.

 Creosote: A product of incomplete combustion: deposits of unburned, flammable tar vapors from wood smoke.
 Sometimes it’s crusty or flaky in texture, but often sticky or hard, like slag.
 Creosote deposits are often hard to remove from chimneys, and pose a serious fire hazard.